Club Rules and Byelaws

 A FAMILY MEMBER shall have the full use of all the club facilities subject only to Rule 45

-A FAMILY FRIEND MEMBER shall enjoy the same rights as the associated FAMILY MEMBER
+A JUNIOR MEMBER shall enjoy the same rights as the associated FAMILY MEMBER

 AN HONORARY MEMBER shall have the full use of all the club facilities.